10 California Backpacking Trips You Need To Try In 2026

 What are the best California backpacking trips?

-I’m so excited to share my list of California backpacking trips that I’m personally making plans for!
-I’ve also added some notes on the suggested duration, best time to go, and difficulty level.
-That way, you can gauge which trips are right for you.
+Below is a list of California backpacking trips that I’m personally planning and excited about.
+I’ve included the suggested duration, best time to go, and difficulty level for each trip so you can quickly decide which ones are right for you.

 1. Lost Coast Trail